Eldzier Cortor: Master Printmaker Print exhibition opens at the San Antonio Museum of Art December 15, 2013 – March 2, 2014

 The San Antonio Museum of Art is pleased to announce the hiring of William Rudolph in a newly created position as the Marie and Hugh Halff Curator of American Art and Mellon Chief Curator.
 The position is being supported by a grant from The Andrew W. Mellon Foundation and endowed by local San Antonian philanthropist Marie Halff, in honor of her late husband.

 Diego Rivera’s El Albañil (The Bricklayer, 1903), painted when the artist was 18, is on view in the Museum’s Nelson A. Rockefeller Center for Latin American Art, along with eight other works that span much of the artist’s career.
-This small exhibition provides a glimpse of the brilliance of one of Mexico’s greatest artists.
+This small focus installation provides a glimpse of the brilliance of one of Mexico’s greatest artists.
 El Albañil is thought to be the earliest Diego Rivera painting in the United States.
 It is on permanent loan to the Museum from Pagent and Rugeley Ferguson, Jr.